top of page

 Once you start, you won't stop.
 There is so much to do.
 It is impossible to give everyone a decent home.
 That is why I continued with an effective small-scale project: building chicken coops for poor families, so that they can still earn a little with the proceeds from the eggs.
 There are now dozens of chicken coops.

-In Nepal, Orange Angel works together with the Angel Nepal Foundation, which performs small miracles there with very limited resources thanks to the efforts of Angelique van Hoof.
+In Nepal, Orange Angel worked together with the Angel Nepal Foundation, which performs small miracles there with very limited resources thanks to the efforts of Angelique van Hoof.
 Together with her we have set up sewing projects in the remote and 'forgotten' area of Chitwan, so that women can make their own clothes.
 Furthermore, another unique project has been set up for widows in the area.
 When a woman becomes a widow, the income often disappears and she is all alone.
 We give her a goat or piglet, which she can take care of and fatten up, so that after 10 months she can sell it on the market and live on the money and buy a little piglet or goat again. "

 IMG_0193.JPG